sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Positive integer.
 Default value: min([100, 2*n, n+10])

 Max number of previous gradients to be cached.
-The QP defining PyGRANSO's measure of stationarity requires a history of previous gradients.
+The QP defining NCVX's measure of stationarity requires a history of previous gradients.
 Note that large values of ngrad can make the related QP expensive to solve, if a significant fraction of the currently cached gradients were evaluated at points within evaldist of the current iterate.
 Using 1 is recommended if and only if the problem is unconstrained and the objective is known to be smooth.
-See opts.opt_tol, opts.evaldist, and the description of PyGRANSO's output argument soln, specifically the subsubfield .dnorm for more information.
+See opts.opt_tol, opts.evaldist, and the description of NCVX's output argument soln, specifically the subsubfield .dnorm for more information.